Hajj and Umrah in Saudi Arabia

 - For more information about medical care abroad, see Getting Health Care Abroad.

-- Avoid contact with other people while you are sick.
+- Avoid contact with other people while you are sick to prevent spreading germs.

 - Health Information for Travelers to Saudi Arabia

-- Hajj Pilgrimage in CDC Health Information for International Travel -“Yellow Book”
+- Saudi Arabia: Hajj/Umrah Pilgrimage in CDC Health Information for International Travel (“Yellow Book”)

 - Content source: